weirdnik/plib/README.md

 ## Deployment

 In its final form, Plib should be deployed using a WSGI manager (preferably `gunicorn`) running behind a reverse proxy.
 Apache was utilized for this in production.
 Static files (all paths starting with `/static`) should be served directly through Apache, while the active URL-s should be passing to a WSGI manager.
 Example apache configuration utilizing Django WSGI interface directly is stored in the `apache.cfg` file.

+### Requirements

+#### System requirements

+* Django-supported SQL Database (PostgreSQL, MySQL, MariaDB),

+* reverse proxy (Apache, Varnish, Nginx),

+* WSGI manager (Gunicorn).

+#### Python requirements

+* Python 2.7

+* Django

+* Pillow

+* PyRSS2Gen

 ## TODO